johnsont490/Structures-Package/README.md

 ## Machine Learning Module
 This module was developed to predict hardness from material data using neural networks.
 These networks were trained on data using two different equations for calculating hardness- the Pugh model and the Cheenady model.
 Shear and bulk modulus data, and features data, respectively, were used to calculate hardness for a large number of materials, which was used as the target data to train the neural networks, which are able to calculate hardness in a way that is less computationally expensive.
+### Importing the Package
+from makehardnessprediction import makehardnessprediction
+### Using the Package
+input materials data and model type as the arguments for the function below: makehardnessprediction(inputdata,modeltype)

 ### Modules within Package
 ### Modules used to create hardness data for training the neural networks: